 SUPPORT grants for adults who are unable to "aid and assist" in their own defense.
 Oregon Health Authority was appropriated mental health funding to better manage the growing population sent to the Oregon State Hospital who are unable to aid and assist in their own defense.
 In 2015-17, Marion County received \$937,972 for Project 370, Aid and Assist.
 This grant provides restorative services to individuals in alternative settings, diverting them from the Oregon State Hospital to the community.
 Funds pay for two aid and assist case managers, a mental health worker, a deputy district attorney specifically assigned to aid and assist, and transitional housing.
 In 2016, of 95 people found unable to aid and assist in their own defense from Marion County, twelve were treated in the community and diverted from the state hospital.
-[Other results?]
+Between June 2014 and June 2016, the number of individuals charged with a misdemeanor being sent to the state hospital from Marion County dropped by 47.2%.
+During the same period the total 370 population at the state hospital grew by 30.6%.
+Marion County was able to contain that growth to 6.7%.

 SUPPORT Juvenile Services for youth who cannot "aid and assist" in their own defense.
+The

-The Juvenile Fitness to Proceed (Aid and Assist) legislative concept would change Oregon Revised Statutes would provide behavioral health services in community-based, non-residential settings to youth with the aim of restoring their fitness to assist with their legal defense.
+Juvenile Fitness to Proceed (Aid and Assist) legislative concept would change Oregon Revised Statutes would provide behavioral health services in community-based, non-residential settings to youth with the aim of restoring their fitness to assist with their legal defense.
 These services would reduce burden on the youth mental health residential system and decrease inappropriate use of residential treatment for these youth.